How to apply behavioural economics to the design process

 Behavioural Design is all about creating the right environment for people to make a decision or take action towards their goals.
 It can be applied to encourage a desired behaviour, to stop unwanted behaviours as well as to form habitual routines.

 Behavioural design is often referred to the concept of nudging, which “proposes positive reinforcement and indirect suggestions as ways to influence the behaviour and decision making of groups or individuals” (thanks Wikipedia).
 The term was coined by Richard Thaler who built on the “fast and slow thinking” theories of Nobel laureate Daniel Kahneman, and introduced nudging to public policy.
-Proving positive effects of applying behavioural economics in practice got him a well-deserved Nobel Prize in 2017.
+Proving the positive effects of applying behavioural economics in practice got him a well-deserved Nobel Prize in 2017.
 So with all these Nobel recognitions the field of behavioural economics is getting more traction and gaining importance in the design field.

-To me behavioural design is a combination of the design process and behavioural economics.
-Design is a creative, generative, explorative approach to problem solving — it’s the crafty cool kid on the block.
+To me, behavioural design is a combination of the design process and behavioural economics.
+Design is a creative, generative, explorative approach to problem-solving — it’s the crafty cool kid on the block.
 Behavioural economics is the nerdy one — scientific, measurable, analysing how people make decisions.
 The two don’t play together easily, but when they do — great things can happen.
-Like when Rita Cervetto and I work together ;)

-The role of the design process is to explore the whole user experience and go wide on the end-to-end journey, while behavioural economics zooms in on the specific moments of decision making and applies small nudges strategically to cause big impact.
+The role of the design process is to explore the whole user experience and go wide on the end-to-end journey, while behavioural economics zooms in on the specific moments of decision making and applies small nudges strategically to cause a big impact.
 That’s why behavioural design can also be very well applied to the human-centred design process to make products and services more intuitive, effective, and easy to use.

 Back to Hyper… What did the workshop cover